-Since 2012, Still Here has built creative space for LGBTQI artists born and raised in San Francisco to tell our stories of survival.
+Since 2012, Still Here has built creative space for LGBTQI2S+ artists born and raised in San Francisco to tell our stories of survival.

-Still Here is an annual multidisciplinary performance that reveals the experiences of Queer/LGBTQI individuals raised in San Francisco and still living in San Francisco/Bay Area.
+Still Here is a performance and cultural preservation project that reveals the experiences of Queer/LGBTQI2S individuals raised in San Francisco and still living in San Francisco/Bay Area.
 Each year, it is one of the most popular parts of the National Queer Arts Festival in June.

-We believe that as storytellers, poets, multimedia artists, singers, and dancers we can contribute profound re-understanding of time and place.
-We believe it is critical to voice our complex experiences as Latinx with strong San Francisco roots and understand that we have made profound contributions to San Francisco.
+We believe that as storytellers, poets, and multimedia we can contribute profound re-understanding of time and place.
+We believe it is critical to voice our complex experiences with strong San Francisco roots and understand that we have made profound contributions to San Francisco.

 Featuring the work of Yaminah Abdur-Rahim, Tina Valentin Aguirre, Cathy Arellano, Tina Bartolome, Kameron Burroughs, Lenore Chinn, Kyle Casey Chu, Prado Gomez, Reid Gómez, Alma Herrera-Pazmiño , Mason J., Kimberlynn, tanea lunsford lynx, Vero Majano, Thea Matthews, Cristina Mitra, Janine Mogannan, Kaira P., Donna Personna, Carnelius Quinn, Nina Reyes Rosenberg, Amanda Vigil, Amelia Vigil, Natalia M. Vigil & Chloe Xantal.